-Aside from earning extra money, you also get rid of the clutter in your closet.
+Aside from earning extra money, you also eliminate the clutter in your closet.

 Run a garage sale online through e-commerce websites for selling second-hand items.
 You can list your items on Carousell (formerly OLX), Shopee, and Facebook Marketplace.
 It’s also a good idea to join buy-and-sell groups on Facebook, where people might be interested in buying your items.

-Got the talent for making beautiful handcrafted items?
+Got a talent for making beautiful handcrafted items?
 Turn your creativity into cash by selling your crafts online.

 However, there’s a market for ebooks.
 Self-publishers in the Philippines can sell not only locally but also internationally.
-Ebook lovers around the world buy digital books that can quickly give them the information they need, so they won’t have to waste time browsing the internet.
+Ebook lovers worldwide buy digital books that can quickly give them the information they need, so they won’t have to waste time browsing the internet.

 Choose a topic you’re knowledgeable and experienced in, and then provide your ideas, techniques, and solutions.
 Help your readers solve their problems related to the topic.

-This online business won’t cost much to start, especially if you’re skilled in writing and design.
+This online business won’t cost much, especially if you’re skilled in writing and design.
 You won’t need to outsource ebook writing, editing, and design to freelancers.